 Purchased intangibles, net - Intangible assets acquired as part of business combinations are amortized over their estimated useful lives unless their useful lives are determined to be indefinite.
 For material business combinations, amounts recorded related to purchased intangibles are determined from independent valuations.
 The Corporation's purchased intangibles primarily relate to contracts and programs and customer relationships which are amortized over periods of 15 years or less.
-Purchased intangibles are displayed in the consolidated balance sheet net of accumulated amortization of \$1,638 million and \$1,491 million at December 31, 2004 and 2003, respectively.
-Amortization expense related to these intangible assets was \$145 million, \$129 million, and \$125 million for the years ended December 31, 2004, 2003 and 2002, respectively, and is estimated to be approximately \$146 million per year in 2005 and 2006, \$119 million in 2007, \$80 million in 2008, and \$62 million in 2009.
+Purchased intangibles are displayed in the consolidated balance sheet net of accumulated amortization of \$1,788 million and \$1,638 million at December 31, 2005 and 2004, respectively.
+Amortization expense related to these intangible assets was \$150 million, \$145 million and \$129 million for the years ended December 31, 2005, 2004 and 2003, respectively, and is estimated to be \$153 million in 2006, \$125 million in 2007, \$87 million in 2008, \$68 million in 2009 and \$63 million in 2010.

-Customer advances and amounts in excess of costs incurred - The Corporation receives advances, performance-based payments and progress payments from customers which may exceed costs incurred on certain contracts, including contracts with agencies of the U.S. Government.
+Customer advances and amounts in excess of cost incurred - The Corporation receives advances, performance-based payments and progress payments from customers which may exceed costs incurred on certain contracts, including contracts with agencies of the U.S. Government.
 Such advances, other than those reflected as a reduction of accounts receivable or inventories as discussed above, are classified as current liabilities.

 Environmental matters - The Corporation records a liability for environmental matters when it is probable that a liability has been incurred and the amount can be reasonably estimated.

-A substantial portion of these costs are expected to be reflected in sales and cost of sales pursuant to U.S. Government agreement or regulation.
+In cases where a date to complete activities at a particular environmental site cannot be estimated by reference to agreements or otherwise, we project costs over a reasonable time frame not to exceed 20 years.
+Liabilities are not discounted unless the amount and timing of future cash payments are fixed or reliably determinable.
+A substantial portion of environmental costs are expected to be reflected in sales and cost of sales pursuant to U.S. Government agreement or regulation.
 At the time a liability is recorded for future environmental costs, an asset is recorded for estimated future recovery considered probable through the pricing of products and services to agencies of the U.S. Government.
 The portion of those costs expected to be allocated to commercial business or that is determined to be unallowable for pricing under U.S. Government contracts is reflected in cost of sales at the time the liability is established.

-Sales and earnings - Sales and anticipated profits under long-term fixed-price production contracts are recorded on a percentage of completion basis, generally using units-of-delivery as the basis to measure progress toward completing the contract and recognizing revenue.
+Sales and earnings - Sales and anticipated profits under long-term fixed-price design, development and production contracts are recorded on a percentage of completion basis, generally using units-of-delivery as the basis to measure progress toward completing the contract and recognizing revenue.
 Estimated contract profits are taken into earnings in proportion to recorded sales.
-Sales under certain long-term fixed-price contracts which, among other factors, provide for the delivery of minimal quantities or require a substantial level of development effort in relation to total contract value, are recorded upon achievement of performance milestones or using the cost-to-cost method of accounting where sales and profits are recorded based on the ratio of costs incurred to estimated total costs at completion.

-Sales under cost-reimbursement-type contracts are recorded as costs are incurred.
+Sales under certain long-term fixed-price development and production contracts which, among other factors, provide for the delivery of minimal quantities or require a substantial level of development effort in relation to total contract value, are recorded upon achievement of performance milestones or using the cost-to-cost method of accounting where sales and profits are recorded based on the ratio of costs incurred to estimated total costs at completion.
+Sales under development and production cost-reimbursement-type contracts are recorded as costs are incurred.
 Applicable estimated profits are included in earnings in the proportion that incurred costs bear to total estimated costs.
 Sales of products and services provided essentially under commercial terms and conditions are recorded upon delivery and passage of title.